 Heat the pan: Preheat a skillet or cast-iron pan over medium-low heat for 2–3 minutes.
 Turn on your exhaust fan since blackened spices can create some smoke.

-Sear: Place the salmon in a single layer and cook undisturbed for 4 minutes to form a deep, flavorful crust.
+Sear the salmon: Place the salmon in a single layer and cook undisturbed for 4 minutes to form a deep, flavorful crust.

 Flip and finish: Turn the salmon and cook another 3–4 minutes, lowering the heat slightly if needed, until the fish is opaque and flakes easily.